simoneSantoni/DrSnow/README.md

 This project is organized along two arms:

-+ `nExpy` is a Python library containing a comprehensive collection of statistical tools to conduct natural experiments in the social sciences.
++ `DrSnow` is a Python library containing a comprehensive collection of statistical tools to conduct natural experiments in the social sciences.
 + `background` offers some reviews on the application of natural experiments to the social sciences.